 Your Health Connection with JaQuitta Williams on Wednesday, March 12 featured a compelling discussion about colon cancer.

 March is Colorectal Cancer Awareness Month.
-We will feature a live conversation featuring your calls.
-Our guests will include a colon cancer survivor, as well as Dr. Mamoud Barrie of Atlanta Gastroenterology Associates.
+Our conversation featured your calls.
+Our guests included Dan Weeks, a colon cancer survivor, as well as Dr. Mamoud Barrie of Atlanta Gastroenterology Associates.

 JaQuitta Williams was joined last night on Your Health Connection by Tiffany Cochran, Ezell Blues, and Christal Jordan for a roundtable discussion of how to cope with cancer from the perspective of a survivor and a caregiver.

 Tiffany Cochran was caregiver for her father Johnny Cochran through his battle with terminal brain cancer.
 Ezell Blues is a nine year prostate cancer survivor who is also caring for a teenage son who has leukemia.
 Publicist Christal Jordan is an ovarian cancer survivor.

 Wednesday night at 6pm Jamal skates an hour early and the Cancer Center at Clark Atlanta University presents Your Health Connection, a live talk show about facing up to cancer.

 This month our topic is "coping with cancer" and JaQuitta is joined by guests including Tiffany Cochran, who cared for her father Johnny Cochran through terminal cancer, and Christal Jordan, an ovarian cancer survivor.

 JaQuitta Williams discussed diet and cancer during our monthly look at cancer-related health issues on Your Health Connection.
 Our informative guest was Registered Dietician Marisa Moore.